History of Small Christian Communities at St. Thomas, Goregaon…

 The Parish Council took upon itself the task of framing the Constitution for the Basic Christian Community and the Steering Committee came to be known as the Executive Committee.
-It has remained the same till date.
-In 1994, a decade after its foundation, the B.C.C. celebrated 10 years of its foundation with the theme “That all may be one” which called for a grand celebration on the grounds of St Thomas Parish.
+It has remained the same to date.
+In Oct 1995 a decade after its foundation, the B.C.C. celebrated 10 years of its foundation with the theme “That all may be one” under the pastorship of Fr.
+Joaquim D’Costa which called for a grand celebration on the grounds of St Thomas Parish.
 It was at that time that the name Basic Christian Community was changed to Small Christian Community.